Glee (TV series): Writing

-The three creators—Murphy, Falchuk, and Brennan—plan the stories together.
+The three creators—Murphy, Falchuk, and Brennan—planned the stories together.
 For the first two seasons, they were the only writers, and after taking joint credit for the pilot episode and the episode that opened the fall 2009 season, they began rotating taking a single auctorial credit, based in large part on the person "who's taken the lead in story breaking or who wrote a draft".
 Brennan noted that the writing process is "fast and loose, with the emphasis on fast", and quotes Murphy as having said, in terms of their roles in episode creation, "I'm sort of the brain.
 Brad's sort of the heart.
 Ian's sort of the funny bone", which Brennan says "is true in a lot of ways".
 Some of the characters are written more by one writer than by the others.
 Brennan writes most of Sue's material, and Falchuk frequently writes the scenes between Kurt and Burt Hummel, though Murphy contributes a great deal to Kurt.

 Starting with season three, a writing staff of six was hired: Ali Adler, Roberto Aguirre-Sacasa, Marti Noxon, Michael Hitchcock, Matt Hodgson and Ross Maxwell.
 The season's fourth episode, "Pot o' Gold", was written by Adler, the first not credited to the show's three creators.

 Adler and Noxon did not return for the show's fourth season and instead House writers Russel Friend and Garrett Lerner, and Stacy Traub were hired.